tdegrunt/scotty/README.md

 - Configure
  - Create configuration set
  - Show diff between current and new configuration
- - Install configation to servers
+ - Install configuration to servers
 - Activate
- - Start/Restart all services to activate new configation
+ - Start/Restart all services to activate new configuration